jeanc18rlos/dental-vip-cms/src/pages/en/specialties/aesthetic-dentistry/index.md

         or surgical removal of the abnormal tissue will be the solution.
-However, if the condition is due to an alteration of the facial development, an excessive vertical growth of the upper jaw <em>(VME)</em>, only the surgical impact of the same through an intervention of maxillofacial orthognathic surgery
+However, if the condition is due to an alteration of the facial development, an excessive vertical growth of the upper jaw <em>(VME)</em>, only the surgical impact of the same through an intervention of Maxillofacial Orthognathic Surgery
         <em>(Le Fort I osteotomy)</em> will solve the problem.</p>\n"
     - question: What is a periodontal plastic surgery or gingivoplasty?
       answer: "<p>Every smile is made up of 3 basic elements: teeth, lips and gums.